ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 The `CLMCRUNCEP` data is uploaded into the subversion inputdata repository as well -- but as it is 1.1 Terabytes of data downloading it is problematic (*IT WILL TAKE SEVERAL DAYS TO DOWNLOAD THE ENTIRE DATASET USING SUBVERSION*).
 Because of it's size you may also need to download it onto a separate disk space.
 We have done that on cheyenne for example where it resides in ``$ENV{CESMROOT}/lmwg`` while the rest of the input data resides in ``$ENV{CESMDATAROOT}/inputdata``.
 The data is also already available on: janus, franklin, and hopper.
 If you download the data, we recommend that you break your download into several chunks, by setting up a case and setting the year range for ``DATM_CPL_YR_START`` and ``DATM_CPL_YR_END`` in say 20 year sections over 1901 to 2010, and then use **check_input_data** to export the data.

-The ``CPLHIST3HrWx`` DATM forcing data is unique -- because it is large compared to the rest of the input data, and we only have a disk copy on cheyenne.
+The ``CPLHISTForcing`` DATM forcing data is unique -- because it is large compared to the rest of the input data, and we only have a disk copy on cheyenne.
 The DATM assumes the path for the previous NCAR machine cheyenne of ``/glade/p/cesm/shared_outputdata/cases/ccsm4/$DATM_CPLHIST_CASE`` for the data.
 So you will need to change this path in order to run on any other machine.
 You can download the data itself from NCAR HPSS from ``/CCSM/csm/$DATM_CPLHIST_CASE``.

 --------------------------------------
 Customizing via the build script files
 --------------------------------------

-The final thing that the user may wish to do before **cesm_setup** is run is to edit the build script files which determine the configuration and namelist.
+The final thing that the user may wish to do before **case.setup** is run is to edit the build script files which determine the configuration and namelist.
 The variables in ``env_build.xml`` or ``env_run.xml`` typically mean you will NOT have to edit build script files.
 But, there are rare instances where it is useful to do so.
 The build script files are copied to your case directory and are available under Buildconf.
 The list of build script files you might wish to edit are:

 **clm.buildexe.csh**
-**clm.buildnml.csh**
+**$CTSMROOT/cime_config/buildnml**
 **datm.buildexe.csh**
 **datm.buildnml.csh**